epitron/upm/README.md

 ## Concept:

-Wraps all known package managers to provide a consistent and pretty interface, along with advanced features not supported by all tools, such as like rollback and pinning.
+Wraps all known package managers to provide a consistent and pretty interface, along with advanced features not supported by all tools, such as rollback and pinning.

-You'll get the same colorized and piped-to-less result set for every package tool, and you'll only have to remember one set of commands.
+All tools will give you modern, pretty, colourful, piped-to-less output, and you'll only have to remember one set of nice commands.
+It'll also prompt you with a nice text UI whenever it's faced with ambiguity.

 ## Usage: